 The Minimalist Markdown Editor app is perhaps the ‘simplest and slickest’ Markdown editor currently available for Chrome.
 It allows you to view the markup as you type and also features a one-click HTML conversion tool.

 Yes, there are many Chrome extensions available that allow you to test your responsive designs at different resolutions, this one just happens to be my favorite.
 Window Resizer does exactly what you would expect, it re-sizes the browser’s window in order to emulate various resolutions.

 Sourcegraph allows you to browse Github code just as though you were using an IDE.
-It adds instant documentation and type tooltips to the code view on GitHub, and it also makes every identifier a jump-to-definition link.
+It adds instant documentation and types tooltips to the code view on GitHub, and it also makes every identifier a jump-to-definition link.

 ModHeader is an extension that can add and modify the HTTP request headers sent to web servers.

 The EnjoyCSS extension allows you to access all of the handy CSS3 tools from the EnjoyCSS website all within the comfort of an extension.
-You can create 2D & 3D transforms, multiple complex transitions, multiple linear and radial gradients, text shadows and everythin else you can think of.
+You can create 2D & 3D transforms, multiple complex transitions, multiple linear and radial gradients, text shadows and everything else you can think of.

-Fontface Ninja is an interesting extension that not only allows you to discover what fonts are actually being used on a website, but also allows you to download them as well.
-The developers of this extension implore you to not abuse it’s functionality.
+Fontface Ninja is an interesting extension that not only allows you to discover what fonts are actually being used on a website but also allows you to download them as well.
+The developers of this extension implore you to not abuse its functionality.

-Type Sample is a tool for identifying and testing the webfonts from any page.
+Type Sample is a tool for identifying and testing the web fonts from any page.
 You can edit the size, create your own text and also save your work.
 There’s also a bookmarklet available.

 Google Font Previewer